luizirber/ecs260-property/README.md

 ## Reproducing the results

 We set up an automated build in Docker Hub for the code changes.
-To run this image,
-execute the following command:
+After installing Docker (we suggest the [Docker Toolbox][7] if you're running Windows or OSX), you can run it by executing the following command:

 ``` bash
 $ docker run -it luizirber/khmer